OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - storing a key
 - archiving a key
 - deleting a key

-> Please note that storing of a key is analyzed in the chapter "[Testing Data Storage](0x05d-Testing-Data-Storage.md)".

 Apps that target modern API levels, went through the following changes: